WWE SmackDown vs. Raw 2011: Reception

 The game was met with positive to mixed reception upon release.
 GameRankings and Metacritic gave it a score of 80% and 80 out of 100 for the PlayStation 2 version; 77.47% and 74 out of 100 for the PlayStation 3 version; 76.84% and 75 out of 100 for the Xbox 360 version; 74% and 72 out of 100 for the Wii version; and 60% and 62 out of 100 for the PSP version.

 Greg Miller of IGN gave the PS3 and Xbox 360 versions of the game an eight out of ten.
 He praised the game's Universe Mode and the wrestler animations, but criticized the limitations of Road to WrestleMania mode and the inaccurate commentary.
 In addition, he stated that the grappling system could be frustrating at times.
 Miller gave the Wii version of the game a 7.5 out of ten, however.
 He mentioned the same criticisms from the PS3 and Xbox 360 versions, but also criticized the graphics.
-GameSpot's Chris Watters rated the PS3 and X360 versions seven out of ten, lauding the game's customization options, while finding fault with the game's collision detection and the lag during online multiplayer games.
+GameSpots Chris Watters rated the PS3 and X360 versions seven out of ten, lauding the game's customization options, while finding fault with the game's collision detection and the lag during online multiplayer games.
 He also claimed that the series was starting to "show its age".

-GameZone's William Haley criticized the PS3 and Xbox 360 versions for not progressing much beyond their predecessors, claiming that the game targeted the "lowest common denominator".
+GameZones William Haley criticized the PS3 and Xbox 360 versions for not progressing much beyond their predecessors, claiming that the game targeted the "lowest common denominator".
 He called the WWE Universe feature, online multiplayer mode and creation tools "compelling", but also wrote that "the foundation upon which they are built is so decrepit that it completely invalidates the meager value this game has to offer".

 By September 2012, the game had sold 3.5 million copies.